RoyalVeterinaryCollege/EventSaucing/README.md

 > - [Event Sourcing design](https://martinfowler.com/eaaDev/EventSourcing.html)

 ### Installing
-The latest release of EventSaucing is available on NuGet or can be downloaded from GitHub.
+The latest release of EventSaucing is available on [NuGet](https://www.nuget.org/).

 ### Usage
 Once referenced in your project you need to configure it in your Startup inside ``ConfigureServices``.